-To permanently stop water and sewer services at your property, you must obtain a Discontinuance Permit.
+To permanently stop water and sewer services at your property, you will need a Discontinuance Permit.
 The Philadelphia Water Department (PWD) issues these permits at the PWD Permit Desk on the concourse level of the Municipal Services Building.

 Obtain a Discontinuance Permit

-- A notarized letter from the property owner authorizing the permit (if you are not the property owner).
+- If you do not own the property: A notarized letter from the property owner authorizing the permit

 PWD Permit Desk